KonektOU/estonian-banklinks-for-woocommerce/readme.txt

 3. WooCommerce Checkout page

 == Changelog ==

+= 1.4 =
+* Added Maksekeskus Billing API gateway (beta) for better and simpler checkout with Maksekeskus
+* Fix: Incorrectly formatted additionalinfo field for Estcard caused issues and was not used in MAC data
+* Cleaned up code

 = 1.3.4 =
 * Fix: PHP 7.1 rounding issue, which caused Maksekeskus transactions to fail